nutanix-japan/hycu/hycu/hycu.rst

 #.
 Under Type, specify "AWS S3/Compatible"

 #.
-For the service endpoint, specify http://[objects client used IP].
+For the service endpoint, specify `http://[objects client used IP]`.
 This IP can be found within Prism Central when you click on the object store

    .. figure:: images/37.png

 #.
-For Bucket Name, specify "*initials*hycu-bucket"
+For Bucket Name, specify "*initials*-hycu-bucket"

 #.
 Retrieve the Access Key ID and Secret Access Key from the file you downloaded earlier when configuring the user within Nutanix Objects.
 Click "Save"